The Master's Essay

 A Review Results form is completed by the advisor following the approval of a final draft.
 The signed form along with three final copies of the Master's Essay--one electronic copy and two hard bound copies--must be submitted to the Graduate Program Coordinator before the degree is officially conferred.

-At the end of each semester, students writing the Master’s Essay speak about their experiences during the writing process at a special event that is open to interested students and faculty, family, and friends.
-These presentations both celebrate the writers of each Master's Essay and give current students the opportunity to pick up helpful insights as they look ahead to writing their own essays.
-Your advisor will ask you to complete a brief form indicating your preference about participating in this celebration.
+At the end of each semester, students writing the Master’s Essay speak about their experiences during the writing process and detail their research and findings at a special event that is open to interested students and faculty, family, and friends.
+These conference-like presentations both celebrate the writers of each Master's Essay and give current students the opportunity to pick up helpful insights as they look ahead to writing their own essays.

 Talk to other students.
 At the beginning of the process, get in touch with other students who are working on their essays.
 The writing process can be slow, frustrating, and solitary!
 Since writing the essay does not include the consistent interaction and discussion with others that a classroom setting provides, you may find it helpful to set up informal meetings with other writers.
 Get together once a week, or every other week, and share your topics, methods of research, thesis development, troubles and roadblocks, breakthroughs, and discoveries.
 Although your papers may differ widely in content, you may find new avenues in your writing by sharing your ideas out loud.
 It also helps to know that other writers have bad days, good days, setbacks, and leaps of progress – just like you!